England: Sport

+In boxing, under the Marquess of Queensberry Rules, England has produced many world champions across the weight divisions internationally recognised by the governing bodies.

 Originating in 17th and 18th-century England, the thoroughbred is a horse breed best known for its use in horse racing.
 The National Hunt horse race the Grand National, is held annually at Aintree Racecourse in early April.
-It is the most watched horse race in the UK, attracting casual observers, and three-time winner Red Rum is the most successful racehorse in the event's history.
-Red Rum is also the best-known racehorse in the country.
+It is the most watched horse race in the UK, and three-time winner Red Rum is the most successful racehorse in the event's history.

 The 1950 British Grand Prix at Silverstone was the first race in the newly created Formula One World Championship.
-Since then, England has produced some of the greatest drivers in the sport, including; John Surtees, Stirling Moss, Graham Hill (only driver to have won the Triple Crown), Nigel Mansell (only man to hold F1 and IndyCar titles at the same time), Damon Hill, Lewis Hamilton and Jenson Button.
-It has manufactured some of the most technically advanced racing cars, and many of today's racing companies choose England as their base of operations for its engineering knowledge and organisation.
-McLaren Automotive, Williams F1, Team Lotus, Honda, Brawn GP, Benetton, Renault, and Red Bull Racing are all, or have been, located in the south of England.
-England also has a rich heritage in Grand Prix motorcycle racing, the premier championship of motorcycle road racing, and produced several World Champions across all the various class of motorcycle: Mike Hailwood, John Surtees, Phil Read, Geoff Duke, and Barry Sheene.
+England has seen the manufacture some of the most technically advanced racing cars, and many of today's racing companies choose England as their base of operations.
+England also has a rich heritage in Grand Prix motorcycle racing, the premier championship of motorcycle road racing, and has produced several world champions.

-Darts is a widely popular sport in England; a professional competitive sport, darts is a traditional pub game.
-The sport is governed by the World Darts Federation, one of its member organisations is the British Darts Organisation (BDO), which annually stages the BDO World Darts Championship, the other being the Professional Darts Corporation (PDC), which runs its own world championship at Alexandra Palace in London.
-Phil Taylor is widely regarded as the best darts player of all time, having won 187 professional tournaments, and a record 16 World Championships.
-Trina Gulliver is the ten-time Women's World Professional Darts Champion of the British Darts Organisation.
-Another popular sport commonly associated with pub games is Snooker, and England has produced several world champions, including Steve Davis and Ronnie O'Sullivan.
+Darts is a widely popular sport in England; a professional competitive sport, it is a traditional pub game.
+Another popular sport commonly associated with pub games is snooker, and England has produced several world champions.

-The English are keen sailors and enjoy competitive sailing; founding and winning some of the world's most famous and respected international competitive tournaments across the various race formats, including the match race, a regatta, and the America's Cup.
-England has produced some of the world's greatest sailors, including Francis Chichester, Herbert Hasler, John Ridgway, Robin Knox-Johnston, Ellen MacArthur, Mike Golding, Paul Goodison, and the most successful Olympic sailor ever Ben Ainslie.
+The English are keen sailors and enjoy competitive sailing; founding and winning some of the world's most famous international competitive tournaments across the various race formats, including the match race, a regatta, and the America's Cup.